Play Video

 Being enrolled in classes isn’t enough to maintain your financial aid eligibility.
 You must also attend class.
 We review attendance twice during the semester - after the census and in the middle of the semester.
 Please be aware of the following attendance policies to maintain your financial aid:

-Students enrolled in online and distance learning classes follow similar attendance
+Students enrolled in online and distance learning classes follow similar attendance requirements.
+The U.S. Department of Education defines attendance for these classes as:

 Documenting that you have logged into an online class is not sufficient to demonstrate attendance.
 Failing to meet these requirements could result in your financial aid being adjusted.